 Depending on your international flight schedule, you may need to make a second overnight stop in Tahiti.
 Book a hotel close to the Faa’a airport to avoid traffic jams in Papeete.

-Like the vast majority of visitors, you will not limit your stay in French Polynesia to Tikehau.
-Your visit to the atoll will most likely be just one step in a larger itinerary.
-In this respect, Air Tahiti has offers for international travelers.
-These are the famous 28-day multi-island passes.
+Your visit to the atoll will most likely be just one step in a larger itinerary in French Polynesia.
+Air Tahiti has offers for international travelers.
+These are the multi-island passes.
 These allow you to visit several islands according to pre-established formulas and itineraries that cannot be modified after departure.

-Two Air Tahiti Passes include Tikehau in a multi-island formula:
+Two Air Tahiti Passes include Tikehau in a multi-island package:

 - Lagoon Pass (about $510) including Moorea, Rangiroa and Fakarava